eana/bitwarden-tf-aws/example/README.md

 # Bitwarden in AWS

-The configuration in this directory creates a Bitwarden instance by calling the `bitwarden-aws-tf` module.
+The Terraform files in this directory create a VPC and a Bitwarden instance, as well as all the necessary network components, by invoking the `terraform-aws-modules/vpc/aws` and `bitwarden-aws-tf` modules.

 ## How to use this